u-stone/SceneTree/doc/design_document.md

 -   **Strongly Typed IDs (`ObjectId`)**: Encapsulating the ID in a class (`ObjectIdType<T>`) prevents type mismatch errors (e.g., passing an integer where an ID is expected) and allows changing the underlying ID type (e.g., to `std::string` or UUID) with minimal code changes.
 -   **Decoupling of `Scene` and `SceneTree`**: The `Scene` holds the "what" (the data/objects), and the `SceneTree` holds the "where" (the spatial/hierarchical relationships).
 This separation of concerns makes the system more flexible.
 For instance, the same `Scene` data could be represented by different `SceneTree` arrangements.
 -   **Serialization Strategy**: Using RapidJSON provides a fast and standard way to interchange data.
 The recursive structure of the JSON directly maps to the recursive structure of the Scene Tree.
+-   **Batching and Update Loop**: By deferring index updates to a single point in the frame, we trade immediate consistency for significantly higher throughput, which is essential for dynamic scenes.
+-   **Async/Polling Hybrid**: Providing both callbacks and polling handles (`AsyncOperation`) gives developers the flexibility to use the pattern that best fits their specific use case (e.g., UI vs. State Machines).
+-   **Observer Decoupling**: Using `SceneNodePropertyObserver` prevents `SceneTree` from becoming a "God Object" and allows for specialized handling strategies based on node types.

 ## 5. Conclusion

-This design provides a robust, flexible, and efficient foundation for scene management.
-By using a DAG, smart pointers, and hash-based lookups, it meets all the core requirements, including multi-parenting, fast queries, and clean resource management through attach/detach and scene switching operations.
+This design provides a robust, flexible, and high-performance foundation for scene management.
+By combining DAG structures, smart pointers, batched updates, and asynchronous I/O, it meets the demands of modern game engines for both complexity and efficiency.